 Continued uncertainty in the health care marketplace with the repeal of the individual mandate coming in 2019 and reductions in the number of individuals served by the health care exchanges has some pastors and ministry workers wondering about health care options this year.

 As stock markets continue their record-setting ways, it’s important to remember, as Wall Street wisdom reminds: “Trees don’t grow to the sky.”

 GuideStone Financial Resources of the Southern Baptist Convention® will relocate in late summer 2018 to 115,000 square feet of new leased offices at Pinnacle Tower.

 Key ministry decision makers, along with human resources professionals and financial officers of churches and ministries, are invited to register for the second annual Employee Benefits Summit, March 26–28 in Dallas.

 GuideStone reflects on first century of ministry, looks forward with expectancy to second century of service

 Please select a different tag or date

-*As of June 30, 2022, GuideStone Funds® has $14.9 billion in assets, which makes GuideStone Funds the nation’s largest faith-based mutual fund family.
+1 As of December 31, 2022, GuideStone Funds has $15.2 billion in assets, which makes GuideStone Funds® the nation’s largest faith-based mutual fund family.
 No other faith-based fund family exceeds GuideStone Funds in asset size.